cppf/cpp-emtype/lib_Processing/ReadMe.txt

 Embedded_Type is a generic type conversion library for Arduino/Libelium Waspmote/Processing/C/C++.
 It has been developed mainly for simplifying the process of writing wireless communication programs on Arduino, Waspmote and Processing.
-To use it (in Arduino), copy the directory, this file is in to arduino_root_folder/libraries/.
-Then restart Arduino, goto Sketch->Add Library-> Embedded_Type.
+To use it (in Processing), copy the file Embedded_Type.pde to your processing sketch directory.